 When Ella isn’t scanning the seas for life from the bow of our ships in places like Antarctica, South Georgia, and the Arctic, she’s busy with ongoing cetacean research projects and presenting public talks to an array of audiences.
 She’s also an avid photographer and loves capturing images and film of the rare and charismatic species who live around the Isle of Mull, in the Hebrides, where Ella makes her home.
 Ella approaches exploration with radiant positivity and an activist mindset and we celebrate this advocate of the ocean.

 I think it is part of the human condition to want to explore new places and push yourself to experience new things, and I’m no different.
 I know that I’m incredibly lucky that my job allows me to explore some of the most remote spots on the planet and when I reach these places, I spend most of my time thinking about how I might benefit the species and ecosystems that we encounter.
 It’s not simply about fulfilling my own ambitions for travel or furthering my own experience, but instead about how my visit can have a greater impact.

-As we were leaving Elephant Island in February of this year, we passed into a productive area of upwelling and suddenly all around us were whale blows as far as the eye could see – we were in the middle of a huge feeding aggregation of maybe between 150–200 fin whales!
+As we were leaving Elephant Island one February, we passed into a productive area of upwelling and suddenly all around us were whale blows as far as the eye could see—we were in the middle of a huge feeding aggregation of maybe between 150–200 fin whales!
 It was really personally effective to encounter so many whales like that, it made me think that this might have been a typical scene around many of our world’s oceans in pre-whaling times.
 To see such an abundance of life in this area, where whales were hunted to such significantly reduced population sizes over the last century, made me feel incredibly hopeful for the future.
 I’m not ashamed to say that brought a little tear to my eye.